 Eric Steineger (Senior Poetry Editor) teaches English in Western North Carolina.
 His work has been featured in Asheville Poetry Review, Elimae, and The Los Angeles Review, among other places.
 When he’s not working, he can be found at home doing various projects with his wife, Mackensy.

-Jacqui Morton (Design Editor) loves and works in Massachusetts where she lives with her husband and two sons.
+Jacqui Morton (Managing Editor) loves and works in Massachusetts where she lives with her husband and two sons.
 She holds a bachelor’s degree in English from the University of Massachusetts, Amherst and an MFA in Creative Writing from Antioch University, Los Angeles.
-Her work has appeared most recently in The Mom Egg, The Provo Orem Word and Salon.
+Her poems and essays have appeared in places such as the Guardian, Salon, Drunk Monkeys, The Rumpus, and Role Reboot.
 She is the author of a chapbook of poems, Turning Cozy Dark (Finishing Line Press, 2013).
-She loves pizza, the woods, and writes every moment she can.
+She loves pizza and the woods, and writes every moment she can.

 Trish Falin (Founding Editor) is a Southern California poet whose work has appeared in the journals Soundings, Penumbra, Welter, Dash, Askew and others.
 A former news reporter and editor, Trish earned her MFA in Creative Writing Poetry at Antioch University in Los Angeles in June 2009.
 Non-fiction work published has included travel books and text books for carpenters.
 She can be found at studio no. 5 in Huntington Beach where she spends time painting.
 Recent works can be found at www.trishfalin.com.